chettyrohan180-lgtm/ai-code-reviewer-chettyrohan180/README.md

 * **Solution**: Verify your target provider and API keys in `.env`.
 Alternatively, configure `LLM_PROVIDER=mock` to run without API requirements.

 ---

-## License

-This project is licensed under the **MIT License**.
-Feel free to use, modify, and distribute it for personal and commercial projects.